Applications for September 2021 admission cycle are now open.

 - In accordance with the Self-Identification policy of the Faculty of Health Sciences, Indigenous (First Nations, Inuit and Métis) applicants who wish to apply through this stream must complete the supplementary Self-identification Application.
 Information on the policy, application requirements and the online application can be found at: https://ishs.mcmaster.ca/admissions/self-identification.

-- In addition to the supplementary Self-Identification application, Indigenous applicants are also required to complete the BDC application form through LimeSurvey by February 1.
+- In addition to the supplementary Self-Identification application, Indigenous applicants are also required to complete the BDC application form (available Fall 2020) through LimeSurvey.

-If selected for an interview, you must be able to attend on this date.
+If selected for an interview, you must be able to attend during this time.

 Program Start Date